-On December 2, 2014, Employee, who was the prevailing party, filed a Limited Petition for Review of the Administrative Judge's Decision.
-Employee asserts that the ID failed to address three issues that were raised in her November 10, 2011 Petition for Appeal or the subsequent August 11, 2014 legal brief.
+On December 2, 2014, Employee, who was the prevailing party, filed a Limited Petition for Review of the Administrative Judge's Decision.23 Employee argues that the ID failed to address three issues that were raised in his November 10, 2011 Petition for Appeal or the subsequent August 11, 2014 legal brief.
 Specifically, she states that the AJ did not address her contention that the creation of new positions through realignment was a "sham" that Agency utilized to remove employees under the RIF.
-Employee also submits that MPD failed to meet its burden of proof in establishing that there was an actual shortage of work and that the RIF action was actually a reclassification, not a realignment.
-Lastly, Employee argues that the AJ failed to address her contention that even if Agency conducted a realignment, the action could have been accomplished without conducting a RIF.
-The provided that the RIF action accomplished without conducting a RIF.
-The provided that the provided to the provided that the AJ failed to accomplished without conducting a RIF.
-The provided that the provided to the provided that the AJ failed to address the AJ failed
+Employee also submits that MPD failed to meet its burden of proof in establishing that there was an actual shortage of work and that the RIF action was actually a reclassification, not a realignment.24 Lastly, Employee argues that the AJ failed to address her contention that even if Agency conducted a realignment, the action could have been accomplished without conducting a RIF.25